puppeteer/puppeteer/README.md

 #### Q: What is the difference between Puppeteer and Selenium / WebDriver?

-Selenium (which will be used to refer to WebDriver) is a well-established cross-browser API that's useful for testing cross-browser compatibility.
+Selenium / WebDriver is a well-established cross-browser API that is useful for testing cross-browser support.

 Puppeteer is useful when cross-browser testing isn't critical.
 For example, many teams only run unit tests with a single browser (e.g. Phantom).
-In non-testing use cases, Puppeteer provides a powerful but simpler API (because it's only targeting one browser) that enables you to rapidly develop automation script.
+In non-testing use cases, Puppeteer provides a powerful but simple API because it's only targeting one browser that enables you to rapidly develop automation scripts.

 # Migration Guide